7140team/FRC-2018-OksefTeam-7140-From-Turkey/README.md

 ## Our Goals

 Our goal is to 1.
-In general across the world and Turkye
+In general across the world and Turkey

 ### Important Links